cosmic-utils/gui-scale-applet/README.md

 sudo tailscale set --operator=$USER
 ```

-This makes it where the applet doesnt need sudo to do it's job.
+This makes it where the applet doesn't need sudo to do it's job.